 Ingredients and substitution

-- Potatoes: you can use medium potatoes but you will have to cut them in chunks to make sure they will be cooked at the same time as the lamb.
-If they are too big their cooking time is longer and they will not cook thoroughly.
-You can use unpeeled baby new potatoes as they are small and you do not have to peel them.
+- Potatoes: you can use medium potatoes, but you will have to cut them into chunks to ensure they will be cooked at the same time as the lamb.
+If they are too big, their cooking time is longer, and they will not cook thoroughly.
+You can use unpeeled baby new potatoes as they are small and do not have to peel them.
+The potatoes will cook in the excess fat of the ribs.
 Because you add the white wine at the end, the potatoes will not be crispy.
+You can substitute the potatoes with a lovely stuffing, baked rice pilaf, or a mix of crouton stuffing.

-- Herbs and seasoning: The herbs and the seasoning are salt, extra virgin olive oil, garlic, and rosemary.
-I wouldn't add anything else as it is the delicate flavor of the white wine that makes the dish.
+- Herbs and seasoning: The herbs and the seasoning are salt, extra virgin olive oil, cloves of garlic, black pepper, and fresh rosemary.
+I wouldn't add anything else as the delicate flavor of the white wine makes the dish.

 - White wine: always use dry white wine for cooking.
 It doesn't have to be expensive but do not go for a cheap option.
 You can also substitute the white wine with Cognac or Grand Marnier.